-was among "tabooed subjects" for those wishing ment and even other parlimento be certified loyal. tary groups in order to make Back in 1941, Edgar C. Brown appealed beup for their recent losses. fore the House Appropriations Committee "for Even if the Bandaranaike gova more democratic and just policy in the emernment survives by further unployment of the so-called G-men by the FBI principled alliances with other ...
-For years ... not one single Negro has been individuals or groups it would employed as a G-man."
+High school principal D. J. Brittain Jr. of was among "tabooed subjects" for those wishing ment and even other parlimento be certified loyal. tary groups in order to make Back in 1941, Edgar C. Brown appealed beup for their recent losses. fore the House Appropriations Committee "for Even if the Bandaranaike gova more democratic and just policy in the emernment survives by further unployment of the so-called G-men by the FBI ...
+For years ... not one single Negro has been employed as a G-man."
 In 1942 Brown again testified: "Mr. Hoover G-men."
-Congressman Rabaut told Brown: "I Phillip Gunawardena's group vinced that in the long run the want to say something about your request before the Committee last year.
-I talked to Mr. Hoover about it . . . but I have no control over Mr Hoover's organization, none whatever.' removed whatever left coloration the government had hitherto.
-The capitalist nature of the government is now clear to most sections of the masses.
-New Yorkers To Rally for STALIN'S POLICIES working people.
+Congressman Rabaut told Brown: "I Phillip Gunawardena's group vinced that in the long run the continues to deny employment to Negroes as want to say something about your request before the Committee last year.
+I talked to Mr. Hoover about it . . . but I have no control over Mr Hoover's organization, none whatever." in Germany repel the German working people.